theapostleoftech/monty/README.md

-Monty Project by Chukwunonso Nwankpa and Debora
+Monty Project by Chukwunonso Nwankpa and Deborah